-Cyber-security is a key factor in improving user experience, complying with legislation and providing the protection needed by public entities
+Cyber-security is a key factor in improving user experience, complying with legislation and providing the protection needed by public entities.

-Initially, the main purpose of IT security was to protect information reactively, but this then evolved towards a proactive approach, identifying and combating cyber-threats, and has now given way to a Global Security Model.
+Initially, the main approach to IT security reactively protecting information, but this has evolved towards a more proactive approach, identifying and combating cyber-threats.